-In this example we have the Google Jobs table with Keyword, Rank, Job Title, Employer, Job Location, Post Time, Employment Type and average search volume for the keyword.
+In this example, we have the Google Jobs table with Keyword, Rank, Job Title, Employer, Job Location, Post Time, Employment Type, and average search volume for the keyword.
 Clicking the display screen icon launches a snapshot with up to the 20 top results including job title, company that posted the ad, employer name, job location, when the ad was posted, employment type, and the actual content of the job listing.
-This data can be exported to PDF or Word format.
+This data can be exported to HTML, PDF, or Word format.

 How to Understand the SERP's Level of Competition: Featured Snippet & SERP Feature Insights

 Select the SERP Features preset in the Rank Insights report to display a graph of the SERP Features that the campaign's keywords produced in Google search results, followed by a table detailing keywords with rank, landing page, and more.
 Please refer to our Visual Guide to Google SERP Features for definitions and examples.